mrcepid-rap/.github/profile/README.md

 https://documentation.dnanexus.com/developer/apps.

+Each applet in this organisation comes with three (among other) files:

+1. Source code – Source code is located in `src/` as a single script with a `.py` suffix.
+Source code _should_ be heavily commented to enable use by others.
+2. Applet metadata – A `dxapp.json` in the root directory.
+This file holds applet metadata to tell DNANexus how to build the app.
+How this file is constructed is documented [here](https://documentation.dnanexus.com/developer/apps/app-metadata)
+3. Documentation – A [github-format Markdown](https://guides.github.com/features/mastering-markdown/).
+This is where you will find the most relevant information on what the applet does and how to use it.

 Brief instructions here on how to pull an applet from this organisation with github, and building it on the RAP within an individual project are below.

 ## Cloning an Applet

-Applets have been

-If you are using a project other than that used to generate the applet, you will need to compile this applet for your respective DNANexus project (using the repostory for [mrcepid-filterbcf](https://github.com/mrcepid-rap/mrcepid-filterbcf.git) as an example):
+If you are using a project other than that used to generate a given applet, you will need to compile this applet for your respective DNANexus project (using the repostory for [mrcepid-filterbcf](https://github.com/mrcepid-rap/mrcepid-filterbcf.git) as an example):

 1. Clone this github repo to some directory: